-- Recent trends: M&A activity; contributing factors/reasons for record levels; examples of recent transactions; recent changes to U.S. taxes; inversions; strategic spin-offs/splits; internal venture capital activities; incubators
+- Recent trends: M&A activity; contributing factors/reasons for current levels; examples of recent transactions; IPOs (Initial Public Offering) and SPACs (Special-Purpose Acquisition Company); strategic spin-offs/splits; internal venture capital activities; incubators

 - Expanded role of financial professionals: establishing strategy; valuation techniques; execution plan; due diligence; sources of industry information; goodwill; post-completion evaluations

 - Negotiations: Improving your communication skills; establishing an environment for success; list of dos and don’ts